-- Northern Tampa Bay Water Use Caution Area (NTBWUCA) Recovery Strategy - Recover MFLs for rivers, lakes, wetlands and other water bodies - In 2020, complete an assessment to determine whether Tampa Bay Water's reduction to 90 mgd of groundwater withdrawal from the Central Wellfield System provides necessary recovery for impacted rivers, lakes and wetlands - Complete the final five-year evaluation of results achieved from implementation of the MFLs recovery strategy adopted for the lower Hillsborough River - Achieve 75 percent utilization

-of all wastewater flows and a 75

-percent resource benefit by 2040.

-As part of this effort, assist in the

-implementation of potable reuse

-(As of 2018, the Tampa Bay Region

-had 235 mgd of wastewater

-flow and 113 mgd of reuse for a

-utilization rate of 48 percent)

-- Increase the use of reclaimed water for recharge and environmental enhancement

-- Reduce the 2011 regional average per capita water use by 2.5 percent by 2020

-- Assist Tampa Bay Water in the development of 20 mgd of alternative supply sources

-- Dover/Plant City Water Use Caution Area (DPCWUCA) Recovery Strategy

-- Ensure compliance with the DPCWUCA area minimum aquifer level of 10 ft (above NGVD 1929) for the Upper Floridan aquifer at the District's DV-1 Suwannee monitor well

-- Reduce groundwater withdrawal quantities for frost/freeze protection

-- Establish automatic flow meter reporting equipment on 960 agricultural withdrawal points
+- Northern Tampa Bay Water Use Caution Area (NTBWUCA) Recovery Strategy - Recover MFLs for rivers, lakes and wetlands - Complete the final five-year evaluation of results achieved from implementation of the MFLs recovery strategy adopted for the lower Hillsborough River - Achieve 75 percent utilization of all wastewater flows and a 75 percent resource benefit by 2040.
+As part of this effort, assist in the implementation of potable reuse (As of 2019, the Tampa Bay Region had 242.1 mgd of wastewater flow and 109.5 mgd of reuse for a utilization rate of 45 percent) - Increase the use of reclaimed water for potable, recharge and environmental enhancement - Achieve and maintain a reduction in 2011-2015 regional average unadjusted gross per capita (94 gpcd) water use by 5.3 percent to 89 gpcd by 2025.
+This represents savings of 16.25 mgd. - Assist Tampa Bay Water in the development of 20 mgd of alternative supply sources, and 11 mgd of water conservation savings - Dover/Plant City Water Use Caution Area (DPCWUCA) Recovery Strategy - Support compliance with the DPCWUCA area minimum aquifer for the Upper Floridan aquifer through reductions in groundwater withdrawal quantities for frost/ freeze protection and establishment of automatic flow meter reporting equipment on agricultural withdrawal points - Reassess the DPCWUCA Recovery Strategy, as necessary - Southern Water Use Caution Area (SWUCA) Recovery Strategy - Achieve 40 mgd offset in groundwater withdrawals in the SWUCA by 2025.

-- Southern Water Use Caution Area (SWUCA) Recovery Strategy - Achieve 40 mgd offset in groundwater withdrawals in the SWUCA by 2025 through FARMS - Recover the SWUCA saltwater intrusion minimum aquifer level of 13.1 ft (above NGVD 1929) for the Upper Florida aquifer to slow the rate of saltwater intrusion in the Most Impacted Area (MIA) of the SWUCA - Ensure that there are sufficient water supplies for all existing and projected reasonable-beneficial uses
+- Achieve the SWUCA saltwater intrusion minimum aquifer level for the Upper Floridan aquifer to slow the rate of saltwater intrusion in the Most Impacted Area (MIA) - Ensure that there are sufficient water supplies for all existing and projected reasonable-beneficial uses